ThunderFly-aerospace/docs/avionics/TFGPSLITE02/index.md

   - Maximum velocity: 500 m/s.
 - **Low Power**: Optimized for efficient energy use.

+## Where to Buy
+The TFGPSLITE02 can be purchased directly from us.
+For direct orders, bulk inquiries, or custom modifications, please contact us via [email](https://www.thunderfly.cz/contact-us.html).

+It is also available for online purchase through our [Tindie store](https://www.tindie.com/products/37121/).

 ## Technical Specifications

 ![TFGPSLITE02 Top PCB View](TFGPSLITE02-top.png)